Sagnik010/Amazon-Alexa/README.md

 # Amazon-Alexa
-Created a model to measue the accuracy of amazon alexa's voice assistance i.e. siri
+Created a model to measure the accuracy of amazon alexa's voice assistance i.e. siri